Bill Gates says that patents stifle innovation and competition:

 —Bill Gates, 1991

-I mean, really, the brazen impudence of these GNU/Linux companies, having the nerve to provide an operating system in which Microsoft doesn’t “earn” their monopoly profit.
+Highlighting the brazen impudence of free software contributors, providing an operating system with which Microsoft doesn’t earn their monopoly profit.
 It all seems so unfair.